 Runway models are trained to walk gracefully in high heel shoes, but if you take a look around, you’ll find that the rest of us do not.
 And a quick glance in the shoe closet proves that today’s fashion trend is gone tomorrow; so why not do your body a favor and choose attractive lower heel shoes that don’t expose you to injury.

-For more information on how shoes affect your health, read: Are Your Shoes Contributing To Your Chronic Pain?
+For more information on how shoes affect your health, read: Are Your Shoes Contributing To Your Chronic Pain? and: Sketchers ShapeUps and the Rothbarts Foot.
+An Ankle Injury Waiting To Happen.

 To find out if you may have one of two common inherited, abnormal foot structures that cause chronic muscle and joint pain, take the Rothbarts Foot Questionnaire.